firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-10-29-what-cannot-follow.md

 artist-img: artist-name.jpg
 author-img: eugenia-triantafyllou.jpg
 author-bio: |
   Eugenia Triantafyllou is a Greek author and artist.
 She writes ghost stories.
-She currently lives in Northern Sweden with a boy and a dog.
+She currently lives in northern Sweden with a boy and a dog.
 Her short fiction has appeared in _Apex Magazine_, _Strange Horizons_, _Black Static_, and other venues.
 You can find her on Twitter as [@FoxesandRoses](https://www.twitter.com/FoxesandRoses) or at her website [https://eugeniatriantafyllou.wordpress.com](https://eugeniatriantafyllou.wordpress.com).
 proofread: false
 contentnote: